-For all the recipients identified above - except for the Top Risk Takers not belonging to the Company Control Functions who accrue a bonus exceeding 100% of the fixed remuneration, the recipients of a variable remuneration of a "particularly high" amount9 regardless of the macro segment to which they belong and Legal Entity Risk Takers of medium-sized banks - the Plans provide for the allocation of a bonus consisting of 50% cash and 50% Intesa Sanpaolo ordinary shares.
+For all the recipients identified above - except for the Group Top Risk Takers, Sub-consolidating Groups Top Risk Takers and Legal Entity Top Risk Takers, and the recipients of a variable remuneration of a

+"particularly high" amount8 regardless of the macro segment to which they belong - the Plan provides for the allocation of a bonus consisting of 50% cash and 50% Intesa Sanpaolo ordinary shares.

-In particular, for the Top Risk Takers not belonging to the Control Functions who accrue a bonus exceeding 100% of the fixed remuneration and for all recipients of a "particularly high" amount and exceeding 100% of fixed remuneration, 60% of the awarded bonus is assigned in shares; on the other hand, for the Top Risk Takers not belonging to the Control Functions who accrue a bonus equal to or lower than 100% of the fixed remuneration and for recipients of a variable remuneration of a "particularly high" amount and equal to or lower than 100% of fixed remuneration, 55% of the awarded bonus is assigned in shares; for Legal Entity Risk Takers belonging to medium-sized Banks who accrue a bonus exceeding the "materiality threshold" (equal to 80,000 euro), in application of the aforementioned proportionality principle, 30% of the awarded bonus is assigned in shares.
+In particular, for the Group Top Risk Takers, Sub-consolidating Groups Top Risk Takers and Legal Entity Top Risk Takers who accrue a bonus exceeding 100% of the fixed remuneration and for all recipients of a "particularly high" amount and exceeding 100% of fixed remuneration (regardless of the macro segment to which they belong), 60% of the awarded bonus is assigned in shares; on the other hand, for the Group Top Risk Takers, Sub-consolidating Groups Top Risk Takers and Legal Entity Top Risk Takers who accrue a bonus equal to or lower than 100% of the fixed remuneration and for recipients of a variable remuneration of a "particularly high" amount and equal to or lower than 100% of fixed remuneration (regardless of the macro segment to which they belong), 55% of the awarded bonus is assigned in shares.

-The Plans set out methods differentiated by the quantity of deferred remuneration and the duration of the related deferral period, based on both the cluster of recipients and the ratio of variable -to-fixed remuneration (greater than or equal to/lower than 100% of fixed remuneration).
+The Plan sets out methods of payment of the variable remuneration adopted throughout the Intesa Sanpaolo Group9 differentiated by the quantity of deferred remuneration and the duration of the related deferral period, based on both the cluster of recipients and the ratio of variable-to-fixed remuneration (greater than or equal to/lower than 100% of fixed remuneration).

+In particular:
-In particular, for the Top Risk Takers and for all those who, regardless of the macro-segment they belong to, accrue a "particularly high" amount of variable remuneration, the following two schedules are envisaged, depending on the weight of the variable remuneration compared to the fixed remuneration:

-1. Schedule 1: if the variable remuneration exceeds 100% of the fixed remuneration, 40% of the payment will be up-front (of which 20% in cash and 20% in financial instruments) and 60% (of which 20% in cash and 40% in financial instruments) will be deferred in 5 years.
+Schedule 1: for the Group Top Risk Takers and all those who, regardless of the macro-segment they belong to, accrue a "particularly high" amount of variable remuneration, if the variable remuneration exceeds 100% of the fixed remuneration, 40% of the payment will be up-front (of which 20% in cash and 20% in financial instruments) and 60% (of which 20% in cash and 40% in financial instruments) on a deferral time horizon of 5 years.
+Reported below is the accrual schedule: